Data-Driven Control for Linear Discrete-Time Delay Systems: Handling Unknown Constant Delays and Noisy Data

 \section{Handling Unknown Constant Delays and Noisy Data}

 In this section we address the problems that the delays $h_1$ and $h_2$ of the system \eqref{Eq:System} are unknown and that the available data is corrupted by noise.
-To this end, we assume that the sequences $x_{[-\bar{h},T]}$ and $u_{[-\bar{h},T]}$ can be split in two parts, i.e.,
+To this end, we assume that the sequences $x_{[-\bar{h},T]}$ and $u_{[-\bar{h},T]}$ can be expressed as the sum of two sequences:

-where the superscript `$\text{nom}$' denotes the nominal part of the data and the superscript $\delta$ denotes the part corresponding to the noise.
+where the superscript `$\text{nom}$' denotes the sequence that corresponds to the dynamics \eqref{Eq:System2}, i.e., the \emph{nominal} part of the data, whereas the superscript `$\delta$' denotes the sequence corresponding to the measurement noise.

 Hence, the objectives of this section are to provide formulas for determining the delays $h_1$ and $h_2$ from the recorded data and to robustify the design of the feedback gains from Section~\ref{Sec:ControlFormulas} with respect to additive noise.